-Endometriosis is a female health disorder that occurs when cells from the lining of the womb (uterus) grow in other areas of the body.
-This can lead to pain, irregular bleeding, and problems getting pregnant (infertility ).
+Endometriosis occurs when cells from the lining of your womb (uterus) grow in other areas of your body.
+This can cause pain, heavy bleeding, bleeding between periods, and problems getting pregnant (infertility ).

-Every month, a woman's ovaries produce hormones that tell the cells lining the uterus (womb) to swell and get thicker.
-The body removes these extra cells from the womb lining (endometrium) when you get your period.
+Every month, a woman's ovaries produce hormones that tell the cells lining the uterus to swell and get thicker.
+Your uterus sheds these cells along with blood and tissue through your vagina when you have your period.

 - Started your period at a young age

 - Have frequent periods or they last 7 or more days